vibewell25/vibewell/docs/docs/user-guide/index.md

 2. A time-based one-time password (TOTP) from an authenticator app (e.g., Google Authenticator, Authy)

 #### Setting Up 2FA
-1. Install an authenticator app and sign in to your Vibewell account.
+1. Install an authenticator app and sign in to your VibeWell account.
 2. Navigate to **Profile > Security Settings** and click **Enable Two-Factor Authentication**.
 3. Scan the QR code with your app and enter the 6-digit code.
 4. Save the backup codes securely offline.